kaben/scraping-demo/README.md

 ======

 I've just quickly hacked together a generic financial statements scraper using MongoDB as a datastore.
-Need to refactor hacks before proceeding further.
+Partially refactored to reduce code duplication; need further refactoring before proceeding.

 PythonAnywhere doesn't appear to support MongoDB; maybe I can do data analysis offline, and push analysis results to SQL? or setup financials site on Heroku